ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

                        Redemption ----------> /
 ~~~
 {: #fig-replay title="Token Architectural Components"}

+Moreover, when a Client holds cross-origin tokens with empty contexts, it
+is possible for any Origin in the cross-origin set to deplete that Client
+set of tokens.
+To prevent this from happening, tokens can be scoped to single
+Origins (with non-empty origin_info) such that they can only be redeemed for
+a single Origin.
+Alternatively, if tokens are cross-Origin, Clients can use
+alternate methods to prevent many tokens from being redeemed at once.
+For
+example, if the Origin requests an excess of tokens, the Client could choose to
+not present any tokens for verification if a redemption had already
+occurred in a given time window.

 Token challenges that include non-empty origin_info bind tokens to one or more
 specific origins.
 As described in {{challenge}}, clients only accept such